Galchenyuk’s 2 goals help Coyotes end losing streak

+GLENDALE, Ariz. — For 56 minutes, the Arizona Coyotes were in control defensively against the playoff-contending Dallas Stars.
+That situation changed quickly, but the Coyotes held on.

-GLENDALE, Ariz. — Alex Galchenyuk scored twice and assisted on another goal, and Darcy Kuemper stopped 33 shots to help the Arizona Coyotes beat the Dallas Stars 3-2 on Saturday.
+Alex Galchenyuk scored twice and assisted on another goal, and Darcy Kuemper stopped 33 shots to help the Coyotes beat the Stars 3-2 on Saturday.

 Arizona also ended a nine-game losing streak overall to the Stars with its first win since March of 2016.